Build a Slack Bot with Node.js on Cloud Run

 Now let's start sending messages from our Slack channel!

-9. Enable the Slack Events API
+9. Enable Slack events

 As we saw earlier, our kittenbot code specifies a relative endpoint for our webhook target.